Independent Catholic Churches Council

 The ICCC has a

-permanent General Secretary and membership includes at least one
+permanent General Secretary and membership includes a

 from each participating Church.
 There are no fees or dues to belong and